A NSW Government website

 When you submit your record, the system will validate that the shipment meets all legislated biosecurity requirements.
 If successful, you will receive on screen confirmation with a shipment number.

 A PDF copy of your submitted form will be sent to your registered email address.
 Retain this form and shipment number as part of your logbook records.
-The form will automatically be submitted to NSW DPI at the same time, there is no need to separately notify of the intended shipment.
+The form will automatically be submitted to NSW DPIRD at the same time, there is no need to separately notify of the intended shipment.

 Links and further information